 The Electronic Reporting framework uses Microsoft Excel and Word documents as report templates.
 Most of the reports available in the General Electronic Reporting configurations provided by Microsoft are in Excel format.
 However, Excel does not support font embedding, and you are facing the same problems as in SSRS!

 Alternatively, you could switch from Excel to Word templates since Microsoft Word supports font embedding.
-The drawback here is that by embedding fonts, you can be producing huge documents.
-In some cases your output document size can even increase over 5 MB and become a showstopper for emailing such documents, as most companies have policies that restrict the size of email attachments.
+The drawback/downside here is that by embedding fonts, you might be producing huge documents.
+In some cases, your output document size can even increase over 5 MB and become a showstopper for emailing such documents, as most companies have policies that restrict the size of email attachments.

 Using custom fonts with Docentric